Alternatively titled, “The One with the New Lunchtime Obsession.” ;)

 How to Make the Jennifer Aniston Salad

-Start by cooking quinoa in chicken or vegetable stock until tender.
-Bring the stock to a boil in a pot then add the dry quinoa, turn the heat down, and then cover and simmer until the quinoa is tender and the stock has been absorbed, about 15 minutes.
-The cooking process is very similar to cooking rice.
-You’ll know the quinoa is done when it “pops” into what look like tiny little springs.
-The texture is so great.
+Bring chicken or vegetable stock to a boil in a small pot then add the dry quinoa, turn the heat down, and then cover and simmer until the quinoa is tender and the stock has been absorbed, about 15 minutes.
+Fluff the quinoa with a fork.

 Once the quinoa is chilled, add all your goodies.
 We’ve got canned chickpeas that have been drained and rinsed, chopped pistachios, crumbled feta cheese, diced cucumber, and minced red onion.